 There are federal loans, private loans, refinanced loans, and Parent PLUS loans.
 All of these loan can be refinanced.

-Most federal student loans have their interest set to 0% and payments suspended until 1/31/2021.
+Most federal student loans currently have their interest and payments suspended.
 If you are unsure if your loans qualify, our student loan relief tool can help.
-If you know your loans are covered under federal student loan relief, we recommend waiting to refinance until regular interest and payments resume.
+If your loans are covered under federal student loan relief, you may want to wait to refinance.

 Anyone with good credit, who is employed, who attended a qualified school, and who is a U.S. citizen and permanent residents can apply to refinance.
 CommonBond also accepts certain Visa holders.

 It depends on your personal financial situation, but factors like FICO score and your total debt amount versus your income can all impact your new rate.
 Adding a cosigner with good credit may help you qualify and get a lower rate.
 Also there is no fee to refinance with CommonBond.⁴